 Astrea was the first Black female superhero featured in a Saturday Morning Cartoon series, the Space Sentinels.
 Roman mythological figures Hercules and Mercury were joined by Astrea, one of the most respected and esteemed goddesses of the Greek and Roman world to form a superhero team to protect mankind.

 Chris and Christy Cross are Micro Woman and Super Stretch, a fictional, shape-shifting, husband and wife crime fighting team.
-They were the first Black Superhero duo to appear in a Saturday Morning Cartoon.
+They were the first Black Superhero duo and the first Black Husband and Wife superhero duo to appear in a Saturday Morning Cartoon.

 The character Fat Albert first appeared in Bill Cosby’s stand-up comedy routine “Buck Buck,” as recorded on his 1967 album Revenge.
 The stories were based upon Cosby’s tales about growing up in inner city North Philadelphia.
 In 1969, Cosby and veteran animator Ken Mundie brought Fat Albert to animation in a one-shot prime-time special entitled Hey, Hey, Hey, It’s Fat Albert.
 The special, which aired on NBC, was a hybrid of live-action and animation.